Almeida-Oco/Proj2/README.md

 >N_COMMON = 3  ----> Bottom 3.

- 	This is useful since it allows us to test the program without needing to create big amounts of data
+ 	This is useful since it allows us to test the program without needing to create big amounts of data, so change its number as needed.

  * In the Bottom 10 reccomendation system, we did not use maps or multimaps, and instead used a vector of pairs, so that we could order it by value and not by key, which makes it easier to